Your basket is currently empty!

 How sourdough baking started for me

-My sourdough journey started much later, only 3 years ago, by chance.
+My sourdough journey started much later, almost 4 years ago, by chance.
 I was in my friend’s kitchen when she baked one of her first sourdough loaves.
 That was for me the moment of realisation.
 I realised that making great bread at home is something totally achievable.
 It was amazing how this extraordinary thing can come out of two hands and 3 ingredients.
 I got some of my friend’s starter and this is how it all began.

 More than 1000 loaves later, here I am, still baking and hoping my story and my experience as a self taught home baker will inspire and help some of you.